serai-dex/serai/docs/coordinator/Coordinator.md

 # Sign Completed

-On `sign::ProcessorMessage::Completed`, the coordinator broadcasts the contained information to all validators.
+On `sign::ProcessorMessage::Completed`, the coordinator makes a tributary transaction containing the transaction hash the signing process was supposedly completed with.

+Due to rushing adversaries, the actual transaction completing the plan may be distinct on-chain.
+These messages solely exist to coordinate the signing process, not to determine chain state.